 - Create and use sales scripts for prospecting but ensure your sales reps don’t read word to word.

-Most of the startups are in a rush to close deals.
+Most startups are in a rush to close deals.
 They want to bring in customers as soon as possible.
 So, if one prospect isn’t responding, the sales rep will start focusing on the other lead in the pipeline.
-Due to this, most of the deals are stalled at a single stage of the sales pipeline for a long time.
+Due to this, most deals have stalled at a single stage of the sales pipeline for a long time.

 Ask them not to get discouraged when the prospects don’t reply to the follow-up emails.
 There are chances that the prospects might be busy.